 Our curriculum has also been designed to provide many exciting opportunities for developing our children’s understanding of the world around them.
 Our children are encouraged to be curious and to investigate their environment by asking questions and observing changes.
 Children are taught to understand different cultural and religious perspectives.

 Key Questions to drive learning and progress

-- Where did the snowman go?
+- Why did the boat sink?

 Exciting events in Reception

-- Attending our first Christingle service
+- Attending our first Christingle service at our local church

 - A trip to Twycross Zoo

 In Reception, children are read to daily.
 Texts are chosen to link closely with exciting and stimulating topics, which follow the children’s interests closely.
 Alongside this, children also listen to a wide variety of stories which are shared during daily story time sessions.
 Here are the some of the authors who help to instil a lifelong love of reading in Reception;

 To find out more about the Early Years Curriculum please access: